-OnMilwaukee's The Future Is Female series features some of the most interesting, innovative and intelligent women in the city.
+OnMilwaukee's The Future Is Female series is brought to you by Alverno College and features some of the most interesting, innovative and intelligent women in the city.

 Last February, Emma Larson and her husband, Khurram, purchased a home on Holton Street in Riverwest.
 They were immediately smitten with the neighborhood and quickly decided they wanted to make it even better.

 Hence, Larson decided to set aside time one Saturday to pick up garbage on the street.
 This week will be week 24 of what is now called The Holton Street Clean-up that's regularly attended by numerous neighbors wanting to pitch in and spruce up the busy street.

 How did you get started cleaning up Holton Street?